← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 // Prerequisites:

-// node --version (require Node.js 18+)
+// node --version (Node.js 18+)

-// npm init -y
+// npm init -y (then set "type": "module" in package.json)

-// npm install playwright @google/genai anthropic
+// npm install playwright@1.60.0 @google/genai@2.8.0 \

 import { chromium } from "playwright";